-How To Read A Tape Measure And Understand Tape Measure Markings
+How To Read A Tape Measure (And Understand Tape Measure Increments)

 The humble tape measure.
 The most basic and utilized tool you should have in your homeowners tool box.
 Even home improvement boss, Bob Vila, agrees that there isn’t one home improvement project that doesn’t require a tape measure.